bitsofcotton/p2/README.md

 Also, if we input the rough accuracy, we need to specify argv\[1\] at least internal status bit number, however, normal PRNGs has a hack to such length invariant, so in such case, we need some const. ratio-ed number of input.
 Either modern PRNGs have larger than 3000 bit internal status.

-# Integer calculation jamming from singoe to multiple to single funciton.
+# Integer calculation jamming from single to multiple to single funciton.
 If our calculator is being jammed from some existence, we cannot avoid them at all if the jammer seriously jame out us.
 This is in theoretical if we cannot fix such s2m2s calculation glitch.

 # Another Download Sites (Closed)